terrelsa13/MUMC/README.md

 # Condition Days: Delete media items last played or created at least this many days ago
 #   0-730500 - Number of days filter will use to determine when the media items was
 #              last played or when the media item was created
-#  -1 - To disable cleaning specified media type
+#  -1 - To disable deleting specified media type
 # (-1 : default)
 #----------------------------------------------------------#
 movie_condition_days=-1